luster-io/luster-io.github.io/mobile-web-checklist.md

-  This is a list of guidelines I've been compiling over the last couple years while building high-performance mobile frontends.
+  This is a list of guidelines I've been compiling over the last couple years while building high-performance mobile frontends, as well as building the open source library [impulse](http://impulse.luster.io).
 Some of these are broadly applicable to any mobile website, some are specifically for people building apps.

 I've broken this checklist down into three main categories:

-1) UX and UI
+  1. UX and UI
-2) Performance
+  2. Performance
-3) Homescreen and Offline
+  3. Homescreen and Offline

 ##UX and UI